addap/egalax-rs/Readme.md

+# egalax-rs

+An input driver for our old egalax touchscreen.
+Translates the raw binary output from the screen to control a virtual mouse with uinput.

-# Files
+## Files

+- output of `objdump -d eGTouchD` dis.txt
+- Guide/ contains some pdfs which describe the raw binary format of the touchscreen's messages.
+- the .tar.gz contains the manufacturer's driver which basically does the same thing, but worse, since it's probably written in C.

-I recorded some output from connecting the touchscreen & touch interactions.
+### I recorded some output from connecting the touchscreen & touch interactions.

 - The raw output from `/dev/hidraw0` in `hidraw.bin`